craftista/craftista-demo/README.md

 ## Project Builder's Repo

- If you want to learn by building projects, head over to [Craftista Demo](https://github.com/craftista/craftista-demo) instead and start from scratch.
+ If you want to learn by building projects, head over to [Craftista Builder's Project](https://github.com/craftista/craftista) instead and start from scratch.